-During the financial year under review, the global community has been fighting against the pandemic by rolling out vaccination and implementing different containment measures, some economic activities were resumed but far away from the normal level.
-The FMCG Trading Business and the agri-product trading business faced tough challenges with adverse impacts coming in all possible ways and channels including but not limited to trading logistics being disrupted, increased costs, time delays, loss of businesses due to suppliers and/or customers closing down, high competition and weak market demand.
-The Group continued to provide attractive offers to our loyal customers for different kinds of products in such a competitive and uncertain environment despite the increased import costs, by which the gross profit margins of the traditional trading businesses were unavoidably affected.
-The pandemic and the resultant containment measures also hindered the Group from sourcing new products worldwide.
-Alternatively, the Group continued to expand the domestic procurement network to mitigate the impact, which could provide a more stable supply of products to meet customers' needs.
-Packaged foods remained as the most important category, its contribution over the FMCG Trading Business was at approximately 70%, followed by beverage products.
+During the financial year under review, the global community has been fighting against the pandemic as well as the inflation in the context of the intensifying geographical tensions.
+The FMCG Trading Business faced tough challenges with adverse impacts coming in all possible ways and channels including but not limited to trading logistics being disrupted, increased purchase costs, time delays, loss of businesses due to suppliers and/or customers closing down, high competition and weak market demand.
+As such, the Group conducted thorough review to trim down the trading in certain unprofitable products.
+The Group also gradually reduced discounts and promotions that had been offered to our loyal customers during the pandemic.
+As a result, the FMCG Trading Business recorded a decrease in its revenue but an improvement in its gross profit margin compared to the last financial year.
+The pandemic and the resultant containment measures also hindered the Group from sourcing new products worldwide, but the Group continued to search niche products from every corner of the world.
+Simultaneously, the Group continued to expand the domestic procurement network to mitigate the impact from the pandemic and the extremely volatile foreign exchange market.
+Packaged foods remained as the most important category, its contribution over the FMCG Trading Business was at approximately 78%, followed by beverage products.